zguaidh/zero_day/README.md

 Learning vagant to :
 1. code on my owne computer
-2. pravtice gitLearning vagant to :
+2. pravtice gitLearning vagrant to :